it-at-m/mucgpt/README.md

 The frontend is based on a template from [Microsoft Azure](https://github.com/Azure-Samples/azure-search-openai-demo) and is implemented using React, Typescript and Javascript.

 The framework used to implement the backend of MUCGPT is called [Quart](https://pgjones.gitlab.io/quart/).
 It is a fast Python web microframework for building JSON APIs, rendering and serving HTML, serving web sockets and much more.
-The backend uses LangChain to connect to LLMs like Chat-GPT-3.5, which is currently in use.
+The backend uses LangChain to connect to LLMs.
+In the [config](config/default.json) file, you can provide the user with various LLM options to select from in the frontend.

 For more information about all the features of MUCGPT click [here](/docs/FEATURES.md).